Three steps to define an effective data science process

 In 2016, Microsoft introduced another framework that defines a data science life cycle called TDSP (Team Data Science Process).
 It defines five stages of the data science life cycle:

 - Customer Acceptance)

-TDSP also defined four project roles (Group Manager, Team Lead, Project Lead, and Individual Contributor) and ten artifacts to be completed within a specified project stage.
+TDSP defines four project roles (Group Manager, Team Lead, Project Lead, and Individual Contributor).
+It also defines ten artifacts that are within a specified project stage.
 In short, TDSP tries to modernize the CRISP-DM phases and introduce some additional structure (e.g., roles).

 Step 2: Select a data science coordination framework